Necitero/dotfiles/README.md

 ## 🔧 Config Specifics

-### 👻 Ghostty (MacOS)
+### 👻 Ghostty (macOS)

-Ghostty's default config path is in MacOS's `$HOME/Library/` directory.
-To ensure there is a proper symlink, additionally to the script, execute this command:
+Ghostty's default config path is located in macOS's `$HOME/Library/` directory.
+To ensure there is a proper symlink, in addition to the script, run this command:

 ```bash
 ln -s ~/.config/ghostty/config $HOME/Library/Application\ Support/com.mitchellh.ghostty/config